swennemans/building-your-own-reactjs/02-building_basic_vdom/08-adding_state.md

 # Adding state!

 Okido, now it's getting exciting.
 We're going to add `state`!
-Woop Woop.
+Woop Woop 🚨🚨🚨

 > In this section we're going to implement the option to update state.
-However, we will keep it extremely simple and with a lot of missing functionalities.
+However, we will keep it extremely simple and with lots of missing functionalities.
 The point is to give you an overal idea of how it *could* work.
 The goal of this series is to understand how React.js works.
 If we would fully implement state updates with corresponding patch/diff algorithms *here* it would take too much time.
 You're here because you want to learn more about React.js and not see my code :smile:

+OK then, sorry for the small intervention.
 The public API for updating state in React, as you probably know, is: `this.setState(partialNewState)`.
 We could naively and wrongly implement the `setState` function as:

 ```javascript
 class Component {